agabor/recolorimage/specs.md

 - **Constants**:
   - Threshold
 - **Process**:
-  - Determines wether the hueDistance is lower than the Threshold or not.
+  - Determines whether the hueDistance is lower than the Threshold or not.
 - **Returns**
   - True / False